G-S9N6DX06CF

 They prefer water where there are gently sloping banks.

-When viewing these African animals in water you will see only the tops of their heads and backs exposed.
+When viewing with these African animals in water you will see only the tops of their heads and backs exposed.

 These "river pigs" can submerge themselves under water for up to six minutes.